 If you want to implement New Relic's automated user management (AUM) and import your users from an identity provider, first read Introduction to AUM to learn about supported identity providers and when you'd want to use our SCIM API, documented below.

 Before using our SCIM API, you must first enable SCIM for an authentication domain.

 New Relic’s SCIM service provider follows the SCIM 2.0 API as described in RFCs 7643 and 7644.
 You do not need to implement all aspects of the SCIM 2.0 specification to integrate your user information with New Relic.
 In fact, the New Relic service provider itself does not implement all aspects of the specification.
 This document describes the features from the specification available for an integration with New Relic.

-Authentication is done using a bearer token.
+Authentication requires a bearer token.
 This bearer token is specific to your New Relic authentication domain and is displayed when first enabling SCIM for an authentication domain.